postmodernistx/web-dev-checklist/README.md

 Example of a personal checklist.

 ## Project setup
+- [ ] Write pseudo code for the tasks
 - [ ] Commit `.gitignore` the first thing you do

 ## General